AjaxMultiCommentary/ajmc-pipeline/notebooks/contributing_guidelines.md

 ```
 In the second example, `self.matrix` is read from the file at initialization, which causes the computation to be done even-though the matrix is maybe not going to be used.

-**Note**. `lazy_property`es handling heavy or possibly changing objects should be used with parsimony.
+**Note**. `lazy_property` handling heavy or possibly changing objects should be used with parsimony.
 Remember that the object is kept in memory!
 If you want the property to be forgotten, please go for a method or use `del self.lazy_prop_name`.

 3. Know the [basics of python optimization](https://stackify.com/20-simple-python-performance-tuning-tips/).
 If you doubt the efficiency of your code, use `commons.miscellaneous.timer` for robust experimenting.